-A final tax at a rate of 15% is imposed on interest from a South African source payable to non-residents with effect from 1 March 2015.
-Interest is exempt if payable by any sphere of the South African government, a bank or if the debt is listed on a recognised exchange.
+A final tax, at a rate of 15%, is imposed on interest from a South African source, payable to non-residents.
+Interest is exempt if payable by any sphere of the South African government, a bank, or if the debt is listed on a recognised exchange.